 As you’ve probably noticed, all of these tools are mental.
 This is because it is a barrier of the mind that we must overcome.
 And although this mental problem may seem superficial, it can have a serious impact on our performance as runners.
 Don’t let it get the best of you.
 We can all achieve great things with a little motivation, distraction, and self-confidence.

 “The trick is in what one emphasizes.
 We either make ourselves miserable, or we make ourselves strong.
 The amount of work is the same.”
 Carlos Castaneda

 Do you battle with self-doubt?
-I challenge you to overcome your negativity this week.
+I challenge you to overcome your negativity this week and look at your running vocabulary.
 Let me know the tools you’re using to improve your thoughts while out on the pavement.